Hands on: iPhone 12 Pro review

 Early verdict

 At first glance, the iPhone 12 Pro is a tough sell over the main iPhone 12.
-They both look identical and a glance at the spec sheet shows them to be similar there too.
+The phones look identical, and a glance at the spec sheet shows them to be similar on the inside too.

 However, there are some key areas that impressed us more: the iPhone 12 Pro colors are lovely to look at, with the Pacific Blue one of the nicer shades we've seen on a phone.

-Scratch the surface and you'll actually see a more compelling phone there.
-The telephoto zoom is quite useful - arguably more so than the ultra-wide sensor.
-The LiDAR scanner, while still in its infancy as technology for an iPhone, is already proving to be an improvement when shooting in low light, and there's that issue of storage too - starting at 128GB is far more palatable than 64GB for the modern smartphone user.
+Scratch the surface and you'll actually see a more compelling phone.
+The telephoto zoom is quite useful – arguably more so than the ultra-wide sensor.
+The LiDAR scanner, while still in its infancy as technology for an iPhone, is already proving to be helpful when shooting in low light, and there's that issue of storage too – starting at 128GB is far more palatable than 64GB for the modern smartphone user.

-If you're thinking of needing that extra little bit of RAM, or just want to make sure you've got the best phone Apple has put out, then the extra you'd need to pay seems like it’s worth weighing up.
+If you're thinking you'll need that extra bit of RAM, or just want to make sure you've got one of the best phones Apple has put out, then you may well feel it's worth paying that bit extra.